al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 Much better.

-## Case 4 - How about early ADC investing?
+## Case 4 - How about early DCA investing?

 When investing a value of 50 every 7 days, starting right away, we get: